-Cod landings from ICES Subarea 2 increased from 2007, peaked in 2014 and have in recent years been at a stable level.
-Norwegian and Russian catches respectively accounted for 50% and 40% of total cod landings in 2018.
-Total cod catches in ICES Subarea 2 decreased to 2010 levels in 2019, with this subarea contributing approximately 63% to total NEA cod catches.
-Of the Norwegian landings approximately 20% came from within the ecoregion, with the main part (89%) of these landings coming from the area to the east of the Lofoten islands.
-Typically, high catches are recoded in this area in February and March when spawning cod move in from the Barents Sea.
-The fishing gears that contributed to the landings were set nets (56% of catches), Danish seine (25%), longline (16%), and bottom trawls (3%).
+Cod landings from Subarea 2 increased from 2007, peaked in 2014, and have since decreased steadily.
+Norwegian and Russian catches accounted for 50% and 39% of total cod landings from Subarea 2 in 2019, respectively.
+Of the Norwegian landings approximately 21% were taken in the ecoregion.
+Typically, high catches are recorded in this area in February and March when spawning cod move in from the Barents Sea.
+The fishing gears that contributed to the Norwegian landings from the ecoregion were set nets (53% of catches), Danish seine (27%), longline (9%), and bottom trawls (3%).